What Is The Best Sentiment Analysis Methodology? Document, Topic, or Aspect

 Which is the best way to do sentiment analysis?

-When it comes to sentiment analysis, there is no “best” methodology but only different approaches for various use cases.
-The best approach is always the one that provides the greatest degree of granular results and tangible insights that can be used to make a real difference to your business.
+The best approach is always the one that provides the most significant degree of granular results and delivers tangible insights that can be used to make a real difference to your business.

-Ultimately, aspect-based sentiment analysis is going to provide you the best results if your product or service attracts customers who tend to write long, complex, and detailed reviews.
+Ultimately, aspect-based sentiment analysis is going to provide you the best results if your product or service attracts customers who tend to write long, complex, and detailed reviews but it tends to be most time-consuming.
 This is mostly the case in technology reviews or luxury item reviews like watches and electronic gadgets.
 The most important point is that you begin to apply sentiment analysis to your text data if you have not already.
 That is the first best step.